andylongshaw/serverless/readme.md

 # Create and test a simple microservice
 In this part, you will create a simple microservice based on a lambda that is callable through the API gateway

 1. Locate the cloudformation folder in the github repository.
-Make sure you have the two CloudFormation template files on your local disk.
+Make sure you have the two CloudFormation *.template* files on your local disk.

-1. In the AWS console, navigate to the CloudFormation console.

 1. Create a new CloudFormation Stack based on the instructions below

     > In the AWS Console, navigate to the CloudFormation console

-    > Select Create Stack
+    > Click Create Stack

     > Select Template -> Choose a template -> Upload a template